Significant-Gravitas/AutoGPT/forge/forge/components/README.md

 1. `dump_component_configs`: Serializes all components' configurations as json string.
 1. `load_component_configs`: Deserializes json string to configuration and applies it.

-### Json configuration
+### JSON configuration

-You can specify a `.json` file to use for the configuration when launching an agent.
+You can specify a JSON file (e.g. `config.json`) to use for the configuration when launching an agent.
 This file contains settings for individual [Components](../components/introduction.md) that AutoGPT uses.
 To specify the file use `--component-config-file` CLI option, for example to use `config.json`: